FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - diagrams
 - what does the json that gets sent to a webhook look like
 - add sections from last user actions doc
-- review the stylesheet readme
+- review the fusionauth stylesheet readme in this repo